gimelfarb/spice-app-react/README.md

 ### Intro App ("Inspirations")

-You can see this example live at: <https://intro-spice-app.surge.sh>
+You can see this example live at: <https://spice-app-react-intro.surge.sh>
-And check the source code at: <TODO>
+And check the source code at: <https://github.com/gimelfarb/spice-app-react-intro>

 Imagine the following static HTML: